What a Google Ads Audit Should Find in Week One

 A useful audit surfaces budget waste, bad query matching, landing-page friction, and broken tracking fast enough to change decisions in the first week.

 A Google Ads audit should not take a month to produce useful insight.
 In week one, the goal is to surface the mistakes that distort spend, waste intent, or hide the real performance of the account.
 If the audit cannot produce a practical action list quickly, it is too abstract to help.
+If the account already feels broken, my breakdown of why Google Ads stops working covers the five things to check first.

 Week-one audit priorities